(Last Updated on : 13/03/2020)

 and finally reached Assam.
 The rule of Ahom dynasty came to an end with the invasion of Burmese in Assam

 and later in 1826 owing to the 'Treaty of Yandabo' which led to the annexation of the region by British East India Company

 .
 'Asam Raja' was the name given to the kings belonging to Ahom dynasty in medieval chronicles.
 The people of the kingdom used to call them 'Chaopha' or 'Swargadeo'.

 Swargadeo of Ahom Dynasty

-The first king of Ahom dynasty was Sukaphaa who ruled over the Ahom kingdom from 1228 to 1268 AD.
+The first king of Ahom dynasty was Sukaphaa.
+He ruled over the Ahom kingdom from 1228 to 1268 AD.
 Succession of throne was determined by agnatic primogeniture in the kingdom.
-Only the descendents of Sukaphaa were eligible to become the kings whereas they were not eligible to hold ministerial positions.
-This division of powers prevailed throughout the rule of Ahom dynasty.
-Once Atan Burhagohain was asked to be the king or Swargadeo, by the nobles, but the idea was strongly opposed by Tai priests.
+Only the descendents of Sukaphaa were eligible to become the kings but were not eligible to hold ministerial positions.
+This division of power was constant throughout the rule of Ahom dynasty.
+Once Atan Burhagohain was asked to be the king for Swargadeo, by the nobles, but the idea was strongly opposed by the Tai priests.

 .
 The unblemished rule was followed by the later kings and officials.
 Legends of Ahom kingdom say that Sukaphaa was the descendant of God Khunlung and thus the kings were believed to be of divine origin.